-Daniel Biaggi is an award-winning and internationally connected opera executive.
+Daniel Biaggi is an award-winning and internationally connected opera executive and producer.
 A believer in the transformational power of live performances, Daniel works closely with organizations to bring communities together through stimulating productions as well as inspiring education and engagement programs.
 He has a proven track record of impactful artistic planning and casting, successful fundraising, Board development, and community engagement initiatives.
 He is an accomplished public speaker and loves leading audiences as an event emcee.

 In October 2019, Daniel joined Portland Opera as Interim Artistic Director following a strategic planning process by the Portland Opera Board of Directors.
 In this role, Daniel focused on artistic planning & leadership for the next two seasons while collaborating with the company to plan and execute a search for a permanent artistic director.
 He provided leadership during the COVID pandemic, resulting in live streamed recitals, filmed productions, as well as outdoor performances which were captured for subsequent broadcast.
-With the new Artistic Director Priti Gandhi identified in June 2021, he continues to serve as Artistic Consultant to provide leadership transition continuity until September 2021.
+With the new Artistic Director Priti Gandhi identified in June 2021, he continued to serve as Artistic Consultant to provide leadership transition continuity until September 2021.